fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

-decides to construct all updates using `MessageCollection` as the root element to make parsing the updates more consistent and instructs recipients of these updates to validate the XML against BasicMessage.xsd.
+decides to construct all updates using `MessageCollection` as the root element to make parsing the updates more consistent and instructs recipients of these updates to validate the XML against `BasicMessage.xsd`.
 Below is a snippet of what the XML payload of such an update may look like.

 ```xml